-NCLB requires each state and school district to develop and implement standards, assessments and accountability plan for the areas of reading, mathematics, science and attendance.
+NCLB requires each state and school district to develop and implement standards, assessments and accountability plans for the areas of reading, mathematics, science and attendance.
 Each state is given the flexibility to define proficiency standards in each of these areas.

 Under NLCB, parents may request information from their children’s schools about the professional qualifications of classroom teachers and paraprofessional staff.